Oblomov/fake-host-cuda/README.md

 	cc -x c++ -include /path/to/fake_host_cuda.h -c source.cu

+Recent versions of clang (from 3.6.2 at least) support CUDA directly, so you can actually `-x cuda` instead of `-x c++`, and this will correctly process the CUDA kernel launch syntax.

-To use it with YouCompleteMe, set your vim filetype to `cuda.cpp` and add `'-include', '/path/to/fake_host_cuda.h'` to the `'flags'` returned from a custom `.ycm_extra_conf.py`.
+To use it with YouCompleteMe, set your vim filetype to `cuda.cpp` (hopefully future versions of YCM will make this unnecessary) and add `'-include', '/path/to/fake_host_cuda.h'` to the `'flags'` returned from a custom `.ycm_extra_conf.py`.